charles-ison/gm_term_project/README.md

 ## Running The Program
 * Project was compiled and tested using Visual Studio on the machines in the Kelly computer lab
 * To change the ply file displayed, update the file path in learnply.cpp (ply files used in this report are stored in the tempmodels folder)
+* Example adversarial meshes generated using random walks and random perturbations also added to the tempmodels folder
 * The 'a' key displays the chosen ply file using the texture given by: 𝑅(𝑥,𝑦,𝑧)=𝑥, G(𝑥,𝑦,𝑧)=𝑦, B(𝑥,y,𝑧)=𝑧
 * The 'b' key displays the chosen ply file using the texture given by: 𝑅(𝑥,𝑦,𝑧)=abs(Nx), G(𝑥,𝑦,𝑧)=abs(Ny), B(𝑥,y,𝑧)=abs(Nz)
 * The 'c' key displays the chosen ply file using the 3D Checkerboard texture